 We are generally robust to outliers, but if necessary, they can be removed with chat data prep or the soon-to-be-launched data cleaning tool.
 Some models, like decision trees and random forests, are less sensitive to outliers than others.

 We provide insight into the driving factors for all models as part of the model creation process.
-We call this the insights report, and it works to make the model decision-making more transparent.
+We call this the insights report, which makes the model decision-making more transparent.

-The goal of our platform is to provide ML capabilities without need for code so the transparency comes in these reports in digestible form.
+Our platform aims to provide ML capabilities without the need for code, so the transparency comes in these reports in digestible form.
 More detail can be found by drilling into the advanced sections of the report.

 Five requests per second.
-These requests can be bulk calls however which makes the API handling more case by case.
-Feel free to reach out to support for your specific use case.
+However, these requests can be bulk calls, making the API handling more case-by-case.
+Please feel free to contact support for your specific use case.